 The Elf on A Shelf is a children’s picture book written by an American mother and daughter Carol Aebersold and Chanda Bell, and illustrated by Coë Steinwart.

 The book was self-published in 2005 and comes with a small elf.
 It's written in rhyme with watercolor illustrations.

-However, the magic might go if touched, so the rule for The Elf on the Shelf states: "There's only one rule that you have to follow so I will come back and be here tomorrow: Please do not touch me.
+Once the elf is named, the "scout" elf receives its special Christmas magic.
+Now they can fly!
+However, the magic might go if touched, so the rule for The Elf on the Shelf states: "There's only one rule that you have to follow, so I will come back and be here tomorrow: Please do not touch me.
 My magic might go, and Santa won't hear all I've seen or I know."

 In the hope that students will settle down, stay on task, and be better behaved during the hectic month of December, teachers have now gotten on board and purchased an elf for their classrooms.

 To launch Elf on a Shelf read the story and let the good behavior modification begin!
 After all, Santa now has a spy in the room, and the teacher has a helper that is watching.

 If you're looking for a costume to wear on the day you introduce your elf activities, or perhaps dress up in for story time, I found one at Oriental Trading.
 It's just $16.
 They also have an apron, or simply don the hat for $3.
 Children's sizes are also available, and would be a real hit in your dress up box,

 I spent over an hour sourcing pictures of elf antics, 'til my head was actually spinning!
 There are virtually 100's of ideas Online, so I decided to start a PIN board with my favorites.
 Click on the link to catch the Elf Excitement.

 I bought my bags at Hobby Lobby.
 Click on the link to view/download Twinkle, the Elf on a Classroom Shelf "craftivity."